jroedel/lmc-user/README.md

     return array(
         'modules' => array(
             // ...
-            'ZfcUser',
+            'LmcUser',
         ),
         // ...
     );
     ```

-2. Then Import the SQL schema located in `./vendor/zf-commons/zfc-user/data/schema.sql` (if you installed using the Composer) or in `./vendor/ZfcUser/data/schema.sql`.
+2. Then Import the SQL schema located in `./vendor/zf-commons/zfc-user/data/schema.sql` (if you installed using the Composer) or in `./vendor/LmcUser/data/schema.sql`.

 ### Post-Install: Doctrine2 ORM